Various Sources of Heat

 Based on the heat load calculations, the HVAC designer recommends the type of the air-conditioning system suitable for the application and total size of the system.
 This helps in avoiding installing the over sized system that can lead to high initial and running costs and also avoids under sized system that could lead to under-cooling of the rooms of the building.

-Heat Load Calculations: Important Role of HVAC Designer
+This post is part of the series: Heat Load Calculations: Important Role of HVAC Designer

 - What is HVAC Heat Load Calculations?
 Part 1